HugoGresse/Anecdote/README.md

 - manage one page site (no pagination)
 - guide to add website (a follow through user step)
 - filter by country
-- remove Otto to use EventBus
-- inapp browser

 Contribution